imbo/imbolauncher/README.markdown

 # Imbo launcher
-This application can be used to launch one or more Imbo servers hosted by PHP's built in web server.
-This can come in handy for testing purposes, and can be used on Travis-CI for instance when integrating clients.
+This application can be used to launch one or more [Imbo](https://github.com/imbo/imbo) servers hosted by PHP's [built in web server](http://php.net/manual/en/features.commandline.webserver.php).
+This can come in handy for testing purposes, and can be used with [Travis-CI](https://travis-ci.org) when integrating clients for instance.

 ## Requirements
-This application requires PHP-5.4 or greater.
+This application requires [PHP-5.4](http://php.net) or greater.

 ## Usage/Installation
-First, install the package using Composer:
+First, install the package using [Composer](https://getcomposer.org):

     curl https://getcomposer.org/installer | php
     php composer.phar create-project -n imbo/imbolauncher imbolauncher dev-develop